-One of the most important things to me was that the hall remain open as long as possible, which is part of why the Galway Juggling Convention is my favourite - managing to run hours from roughly 9am till 11pm.
-Although the schedule of shows on Saturday meant that the roughly 6PM hall close felt natural, we managed to keep the hall open until 9PM on Friday, meaning that people who were not attending the fire show could continue training.
+One of the most important things to me was that the hall remain open as long as possible, which is part of why the Galway Juggling Convention is my favourite - running hours from roughly 9AM till 11PM.
+Although the Gala Show on Saturday meant that the roughly 6PM hall close felt natural, we managed to keep the hall open until 9PM on Friday, meaning that people who were not attending the fire show could continue training.

 Each of the performers was paid for their involvement with the gala show, which I felt was important.
 There's a sense of collaboration and contribution in the community; typically performers will do acts as part of conventions for free as a way of giving back (Besides teaching) as many people get their start through the support network offered by the community and college societies.

-I felt that although this was perceived as a fair arrangement by performers, the expectations of someone doing prop-based performance versus aerial performance meant that the financial investment in working on skills could be vastly different, but that ensuring everyone was paid equally was favourable over preferential treatment.
+Although this was perceived as a fair arrangement by performers, the expectations of someone doing prop-based performance versus aerial performance meant that the financial investment in working on skills could be vastly different, so ensuring everyone was paid equally felt more favourable over preferential treatment.

 What went wrong

-The biggest issue to arise during the festival was how pre-bookings were managed in regard to Gala show attendance.
-The National Circus Festival in Tralee has an afternoon and evening show in Siasma Tire, ensuring that all attending the festival as well as the general public have an opportunity to see the gala show.
+The biggest issue to arise during the festival was how pre-bookings were managed for Gala Show attendance.
+The National Circus Festival in Tralee has an afternoon and evening show, ensuring that festival attendees as well as the general public have an opportunity to see the gala show.

 The venue used for the Dublin Circus Festival had a seating capacity of around 150 people, while the festival attendees numbered just over 210.
 As the festival was already using online registration to reduce the liability of handling a large amount of cash, it made sense to also use it to prioritise seating since pre-registration gives organisers a better projection of attendance numbers.

-However, miscommunication occured between committee members, leading many to believe that preregistration didn't matter while others did, which was subsequently disseminated incorrectly to the public in the lead up to the event, causing lots of confusion at the registration desk.
+However, miscommunication occured between committee members, leading many to believe that pre-registration didn't matter while others did, which was subsequently disseminated incorrectly to the public in the lead up to the event.
+This caused lots of confusion and frustration at check-in.

 This later lead a committee member to use the registration book to talk to registrants based on their sign-in order to try figure out if they wanted to attend the gala show, triaging the mistake by prioritising those who pre-registered, then those in order of appearance in the book.